-- 1. Adapt tasks to stay independent - 2.
-Simplify your work in the garden - 3.
-Find products that make it easier for you to maintain your garden - 4.
-Protect your joints and manage any pain you might experience
+- 1. Adapt tasks to stay independent. - 2.
+Give you tips to simplify your work in the garden. - 3.
+Find products that make it easier for you to maintain your garden. - 4.
+Protect your joints and manage any pain you might experience.